UlfurOrn/H38/diary.md

 * Kolbeinn:
     *
 * Ríkharður:
     * Continued work on report logic.
-Finsihed by the end of the day.
+Finished by the end of the day.
 * Smári:
     *
 * Úlfur: